mozilla/glean/docs/user/user/adding-glean-to-your-project/kotlin.md

 > The `{latest-version}` placeholder in the above link should be replaced with the version of Android Components used by the project.

-The Glean SDK is released as part of [android-components](https://github.com/mozilla-mobile/android-components).
+The Glean Kotlin SDK is released as part of [android-components](https://github.com/mozilla-mobile/android-components).
 Therefore, it follows android-components' versions.
 The [android-components release page](https://github.com/mozilla-mobile/android-components/releases/) can be used to determine the latest version.

 For example, if version *33.0.0* is used, then the include directive becomes: